Things to do in Dún Laoghaire

 From sailing and swimming to visiting the local market and walking along the harbour, there is plenty to do in Dún Laoghaire.

-At first glance it’s easy to see why Dún Laoghaire was such a popular seaside resort in Victorian times.
+At first glance, it’s easy to see why Dún Laoghaire was such a popular seaside resort in Victorian times.
 From the handsome terraces fronting the harbour to the cast iron bandstand on the pier and the formal gardens in the People’s Park, this was a town designed for elegant holiday getaways.
-New theatres, lots of water activities and cool bars have given Dún Laoghaire a contemporary feel, but walking the palm-lined harbour with an ice cream cone in hand is a throwback to the town’s 19th-century heyday.
+New theatres, lots of water activities and cool bars have given Dún Laoghaire a contemporary feel, but walking the harbour with an ice cream cone in hand is a throwback to the town’s 19th century heyday.

 Whether you want to take a dip in the sea or just potter around the market, there’s plenty to see in Dún Laoghaire.

 Kick things off with a stroll along the East Pier, which gives you prime opportunity to have a look at the yachts lined up in the harbour.
 It’s most magical at sunset, when the Victorian bandstand is silhouetted against the darkening sky.
 During the day, take a wander around the People’s Park, where you can amble between the flowers and fountains or sit on one of the antique benches with a cup of coffee in hand.
 On Sundays, the park is partially taken over by the Dún Laoghaire CoCo Market, with stalls packed with artisan crafts and gifts.
 The market’s food stalls are set up around the Lexicon, a library on the seafront that’s an architectural landmark in itself.
 Just follow the scent of warm, fresh doughnuts in the air.